RosterElf Logo

 • Identify the specific allegations being made

-• Don't ignore the claim - failure to respond can result in default judgment
+• Do not ignore the claim — failure to respond can result in a decision being made by the Fair Work Commission without your input

 2